 - Staff has benchmarked 30 City buildings, will be partnering with the local utility to assess provide building tune-ups to reduce unnecessary energy consumption.

 - Review of existing vehicle fleet, street lights and traffic lights, and other systems that draw from the grid will also be updated

 - Through CEP, we will be launching an energy benchmarking challenge program in early 2018 and hope to build interest in our community of building operators to measure their progress.

 - This work will lead to the development of a Community-wide Climate Action Plan.

-Des Moines launched its second STAR Certification process with a community meeting on September 14, 2017.
+Des Moines continues to be certified each year under the national LEED for Cities program.
 Our hope is to see progress in Climate & Energy and the other goal areas as our community comes together to combine our resources and really measure our community-wide impact on creating a sustainable community.

 - Partnered with the Downtown Community Alliance to incorporate recycling into our downtown to enhance our waste minimization goals.

 - Completed a tree inventory to help identify the health of our tree canopy, and locate areas to plant new trees.
 We maintain over 40,000 trees.
 In one year, these trees...

 - Prevent 53 million gal. of water from entering storm sewers, enough to fill 80 Olympic size pools.